 Definitions of Crimes

 The counting and disclosure of Clery-reportable offenses in the following tables are based on the definitions provided by the Federal Bureau of Investigation’s Uniform Crime Reporting (“UCR”) Program, as well as definitions provided by the Violence Against Women Act of 1994 for certain crimes.
 These definitions are provided below following the tables.
 The statistics reported for the sub-categories on liquor laws, drug laws, and weapons offenses represented the number of people arrested or referred to campus judicial authorities for respective violations, not the number of offenses documented.
 The University reports whether any of the below offenses constitute hate crimes, as well as whether there have been any incidents of Larceny-Theft, Simple Assault, Intimidation, and/ or Destruction/Damage/Vandalism of Property to the extent such incidents were hate motivated, as required by the Clery Act.
 Reported incidents of hate crimes for a given year are described in the notes below the applicable year’s table of crime statistics.

 Availability of Annual Security Report

-Each year, the University of Georgia Police Department enters required data on the Department of Education website.
+Each year, the UGA Police Department enters required data on the Federal Department of Education website.
 Annual data collection and Clery compliance is overseen by the Office of Legal Affairs.
 The Division of Marketing & Communications maintains the “Safe and Secure” website and facilitates the public dissemination of this report and other related information.